-Transparency of costs is also essential to the delivery of efficient and ultimately successful infrastructure projects.
-Collaborative contracting approaches - whereby clients agree to collaborate with bidding suppliers to find the best solution that creates and shares value for each party and of working is clear: the same standards and legislative code in each government jurisdiction.
+Transparency of costs is also essential to the delivery of efficient and ultimately infrastructure successful projects.
+Collaborative contracting approaches - whereby clients agree to collaborate with bidding suppliers to find the best solution that creates and shares value for each party and each situation - is a successful model employed around the world.
+Working collaboratively increases efficiency and reduces abortive work, especially on complex projects with restricted timeframes.
+However, collaborative contracting demands that all parties actively seek win/win outcomes.

+The complex and often confusing multiplicity of standards, especially between federal, state and territory legislative systems, also reduces efficiencies.
+The most efficient way of working is clear: the same standards and legislative code in each government jurisdiction.
 Imagine, a single Security of Payment Act to follow regardless of where works were undertaken?
 Or a single OHS, WorkCover or public liability system?
 Meanwhile, our current structure continues to impede efficiencies in project delivery.